Techytobii/MarketPeak_Ecommerce/README.md

 ## 1.1 INITIALIZE GIT REPOSITORY

-this is done using the following commands; mkdir MarketPeak_Ecommerce cd MaeketPeak_Ecommerce git init
+this is done using the following commands  mkdir MarketPeak_Ecommerce cd MaeketPeak_Ecommerce git init
 And it is visually represented below